temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 ## Start the Workflow

-There are two ways to start a Workflow with Temporal, either via the SDK or via the [CLI](https://docs.temporal.io/tctl).
+There are two ways to start a Workflow with Temporal, either via the SDK or via the [tctl command-line tool](https://docs.temporal.io/tctl).
 In this tutorial you'll use the SDK to start the Workflow, which is how most Workflows get started in a live environment.

 In this tutorial, the file `start/main.go` contains a program that connects to the Temporal server and starts the workflow: